lyokha/ngx-export-tools-extra/README.md

 and forwarded downstream to the client in directive *haskell_content*.
 Handlers *fromFullResponse* and *fromFullResponseWithException* perform such a translation.
-Not all response headers are allowed being forwarded downstream, and thus the handler deletes response headers with names listed in set *notForwardableResponseHeaders* as well as all headers with names starting with *X-Accel-* before sending the response to the client.
+Not all response headers are allowed being forwarded downstream, and thus the handlers delete response headers with names listed in set *notForwardableResponseHeaders* as well as all headers with names starting with *X-Accel-* before sending the response to the client.
 The set of not forwardable response headers can be customized in